 Senior Research Fellow/Independent Consultant, Information Technology and Innovation Foundation, 2009–13

 Principal Engineer, Trapeze Networks, 2005–07

 Independent Consultant, Sharp Labs of America, 2003–05

-The internet champions “permissionless innovation,” the ability to develop new services without tedious negotiation and approval.
-As the FCC makes its third attempt to develop a fair, coherent, and lawful regulatory policy for the internet, it can either apply this principle or it can adopt Title II — a contrary rule that once limited the pace of innovation in the historic telephone network.
+As the FCC makes its third attempt to develop a regulatory policy for the internet, it can either apply the principle of “permissionless innovation” or it can adopt Title II - a contrary rule that limited the pace of innovation in the telephone network.

 While the Federal Communications Commission would seem to be plenty busy carrying out its statutory responsibilities with respect to spectrum and mergers, it has chosen to become embroiled in an extra-curricular affair of its own making, the "net neutrality" controversy.
 This kerfuffle dates back to philosophical meditations on regulation and innovation before the turn of the current century.

-The FCC’s net neutrality rules are based on the false premise that American broadband services are sub-standard compared to those in other countries.
+The FCC’s net neutrality rules are based on the false premise that U.S. broadband services are sub-standard compared to other countries.
 In fact, the market is meeting consumer needs and outperforming every comparable market in the world.